This post may contain affiliate links. See my disclosure policy.

 • Cooked Pasta: Shell pasta, penne, bowtie, elbow macaroni, etc.

 • Bacon: Provides a smoky, salty flavor.
-Cook separately until crispy, then finely dice or crumble.
+Use oven-baked bacon or Air Fryer bacon cooked until crispy, then finely dice or crumble.

 Large white mixing bowl filled with sour cream, ranch seasoning, salt, and black pepper.